Description: This article goes over how to set a Static IP Address on your Windows OS.

 Option 1: Open the Run box by pressing Windows + R and type in "ncpa.cpl"

-- Open the Start Menu > Control Panel > Network and Sharing Center or Network and Internet (Windows 8+).
-Then select Change adapter settings.
+Option 2: From the Start Menu, open Control Panel > Network and Internet > Network and Sharing Center > Change adapter settings.

 - Right-click on the Local Area Connection/Ethernet option and select Properties.